hugokinahan/sei-project-4/README.md

 # Motivation
 As a pair we decided on a house swap website, where users would register their own property to search for another property to swap with.

 Our end product was Sharebnb, a clean, upmarket house swap website with social fucntionality and interconnectivity.
+All user data was created at random using external websites while property seed data was created by us.

 # Features